colinmichaellynch/ML-For-Ankle-Surgery/README.md

 ![](/Images/performanceTable.png)

-* Random forest performes the best, having the highest ROC AUC
+* Random forest performes the best, having the highest ROC AUC.
+It also outperforms the logistic regression for most metrics.

 ![](/Images/rocauc.png)